 Heat pumps contribute to a reduction of carbon emission and are recognised as a 'renewable energy' technology by the UK Government.
 In non-domestic installations (ie systems that serve more than a single domestic application or commercial premises) the Renewable Heat Incentive is payable (for eligible installations) that provides income for each kWh of heat produced.
-(From late 2012 this may also apply to domestic applications).
-Until March 2012 there are a limited number of domestic installations in Great Britain (that do not have gas as the primary heating fuel) that can attract a government payment of £1250 Renewable Heat Premium Payment.
+From spring 2013 this will also apply to domestic applications.
+Until March 2013 there are a limited number of domestic installations in Great Britain (that do not have gas as the primary heating fuel) that can attract a government payment of £2300 Renewable Heat Premium Payment.

 Great resources that will provide more detail on Ground Source Heat Pumps

 B&ES's TR30 - Heat Pumps - A comprehensive guide that is worth buying if any work is to be undertaken concerning heat pumps